tkksnk/tkksnk.github.io/_pages/wps.md

 * [A Measure of Monthly State-level Output in Japan](/files/FNS_20240409.pdf){:target="_blank"}. (joint with Daisuke Fujii and Taisuke Nakata) April 2024.

-* [Fiscal Inflation in Japan: The Role of Unfunded Fiscal Shocks].
+* Fiscal Inflation in Japan: The Role of Unfunded Fiscal Shocks.

-* [The Optimal Quantity of CBDC in Japan]. (joint with Junko Ishikawa and Meylis Orazov)
+* The Optimal Quantity of CBDC in Japan. (joint with Junko Ishikawa and Meylis Orazov)

 ## Selected works in progress